 Our Minister, Rev. Nita Strauss

 I grew up in California, the oldest of three kids.
 When I was very young, I read the Dr. Seuss book, “Horton Hears a Who” with my mom and realized, in a way that I could not articulate, that I had just experienced some type of spiritual awakening.
 Matters of Spirit have been at the forefront of my life ever since.
 I grew up, got married in 1977 to my very best friend, Jon, had a 20+year career in banking and then spent nearly 10 years in vocational education.
-Our son, Josh, is a UA grad with his Master’s degree in speech and language pathology.
+Our son, Josh, is a UA grad with his Master’s degree in speech and language pathology, who works in a local hospital.
 We are, of course, very proud parents.